 To use Evapo-rust, submerge the rusted metal in it or cover the rusted metal with a layer of it.
 Wait for the rust to be removed, then rinse with water, and dry completely.

-The acids in limes and lemons are great at removing rust on metal.
+The acids in limes and lemons are great at removing rust from metal.
 BUT, you’d have to squeeze a lot of them for large rust spots.
 So this one is best for small rust spots.

 To remove rust with lemons and limes, sprinkle the rust spot with a nice layer of salt.
 Then squeeze enough juice onto the rust spot to complete cover it.
 Leave it in place for a few hours to remove the rust.